szu-ai/uav-policy-transfer-drl/README.md

 mu_A  → trajectory adherence
 ```

-The resulting speed is lower in risky states, such as low texture or poor adherence, and higher in safer feature-rich regions.
+<p align="justify">The resulting speed is lower in risky states, such as low texture or poor adherence, and higher in safer feature-rich regions.</p>

 ---

 ### 5.13 OP-CBRS Potential Library and Reward Shaping

-The OP-CBRS part uses fixed-speed offline rollouts to create potential functions for reward shaping.
+<p align="justify">The OP-CBRS part uses fixed-speed offline rollouts to create potential functions for reward shaping.</p>

-Important functions:
+<p align="justify">Important functions:</p>

 | Function | Purpose |
 |---|---|